 The computational study presented in this paper can be seen as generating a number of predictions that remain to be tested experimentally.

-First, in the context of planar reaching movements towards a large target in front of the subject, we predict a tendency to move the distribution of hit points to the left, because movements towards the left are less expensive than movements along the saggital plane.
+First, in the context of planar reaching movements towards a large target in front of the subject, we predict a tendency to move the distribution of hit points to the left, because movements towards the left are less expensive than movements along the sagittal plane.

 Second, the model proposed here progressively optimizes its distribution of hit points based on the gain resulting from previous hits.
 Actually, the model proposed here addresses a situation that is quite different from the one experimented in the work of Trommersh•auser et al. [27, 28, 33].
-Their work con-siders a situation where the subject can see the target and decides where to aim based on this available information.
+Their work considers a situation where the subject can see the target and decides where to aim based on this available information.
 Decision is described as an inference process based on global information.
 In our model, by contrast, the search for the right hit point dispersion is a local trial-and-error process.
 Pre-training orients the controller towards an initial distribution of hit points, then the optimization process adapts this controller to a specific target but the controller is not given any prior information about the size or location of this target.
 It is only informed whether the target was hit or not through the reward feedback.

-Thus, experimentally, the model presented in this paper would correspond to a situation where a subject is vaguely informed about the location of the target but has to adapt its reaching movement to maximise the outcome through trial-and-error.
-To our knowledge, this situation has never been studied experimentally in the litterature.
+Thus, experimentally, the model presented in this paper would correspond to a situation where a subject is vaguely informed about the location of the target but has to adapt its reaching movement to maximize the outcome through trial-and-error.
+To our knowledge, this situation has never been studied experimentally in the literature.

 The most closely related situation is the one described in [34], where the target is progressively shown to the subject by plotting more and more random points drawn according to the spatial distribution of the reward.
 Thus, in a way, the subject discovers the target through time, rather than through trial-and-error.